TEL:+852 2214 3812

 32/F Gloucester Tower, The Landmark, 15 Queen's Road Central, Hong Kong, Hong Kong

-Connell O’Neill, a partner in the Hong Kong office of Gibson, Dunn & Crutcher, advises clients throughout the Asia Pacific region on corporate and commercial transactions with a particular focus on the information technology, media and telecommunications sectors.
+Connell O’Neill, a Registered Foreign Lawyer (NSW) in Hong Kong and a partner of Gibson, Dunn & Crutcher LLP, advises clients throughout the Asia Pacific region on corporate and commercial transactions with a particular focus on the information technology, media and telecommunications sectors.